-- E74386 - Insert a screwdriver into the recess on the back of the key and remove the key blade. - Release the retaining clips with the screwdriver and separate the two halves of the remote control.
+- Insert a screwdriver into the recess on the back of the key and remove the key blade. - Release the retaining clips with the screwdriver and separate the two halves of the remote control.

 - 1 Do not touch the battery contacts or the printed circuit board with the screwdriver. - 3.
 Carefully prise out the battery with the screwdriver. - 4.
-Install a new battery (3V CR 2032) with the + facing upwards. - 5.
-Assemble the two halves of the remote control. - 6.
+Install a new battery (3V CR 2032) with the + facing upwards. - Assemble the two halves of the remote control. - 6.
 Install the key blade.

+- E78284

-- Slide the release slider in the direction of the arrow. - 2.
-Remove the key blade.
+- Slide the release slider in the direction of the arrow.

+- 2. Remove the key blade.

-Twist the screwdriver in the position shown to separate the two halves of the remote control.
+Twist a flat bladed screwdriver in the position shown to separate the two halves of the remote control.

-Do not touch the battery contacts or the printed circuit board with the screwdriver.
+- 1 Do not touch the battery contacts or the printed circuit board with the screwdriver. - 4.
+Carefully prise out the battery with the screwdriver. - 5.
+Install a new battery (3V CR 2032) with the + facing downwards.

-- 4. Carefully prise out the battery with the screwdriver. - 5.
-Install a new battery (3V CR 2032) with the + facing downwards. - 6.
-Assemble the two halves of the remote control - 7.
+- 6. Assemble the two halves of the remote control. - 7.
 Install the key blade.

-- 1. Carefully remove the cover. - 2.
+- Press and hold the pushbuttons on the edges to release the cover.
+Carefully remove the cover. - 2.
 Remove the key blade.

-Twist the screwdriver in the position shown to separate the two halves of the remote control.
+Twist a flat bladed screwdriver in the position shown to separate the two halves of the remote control.